TheGamerCodes/Data-Analysis/README.md

-# Data-Science
+# Data-Analysis
-This Repo presents some of the Activities in the Data Science Pipeline using Python
+This Repo presents some of the Activities in Data Analysis using Python, from Basic to Advanced.